ErrorTzy/writings/notes/Peter_seminar_mind/GilberHarmanTheIntrinsicQualityofExperience.md

 **Functionalists' account of concepts**: A concept is defined in terms of: 1. its connection with the perceptual input; 2. its connection with other concepts; 3. its connection with the behavioral output.

 **Harman's reply**: In order to know the red, they need the concept of red.
 But the blind person cannot have the concept of red.
-Therefore, they cannot know the facts about red.
+Therefore, they cannot know all the facts about red.
+But the objection says the blind person can know all the facts about red.
+So the objection is based on a mistaken premise.

 > [!warning]
 >
 > The argument is obviously flawed.
 I don't have to have the concept of red to know the truth of a proposition.
 For example, I don't have to know who exactly is Superman, though I know it is true that Superman can fly.
+Therefore, I don't need to be able to form the concept "red" to know that the sentence "red has such and such functional role" is true.
 Something more needs to be said.

 ## Inverted Spectrum